arduino731/JavaScript-Algorithms-and-Data-Structures/README.md

-# 100 Days of Code
+# JavaScript Algorithms and Data Structures

-My log for the 100 days of code challenge.
+My log for the JavaScript Algorithms and Data Structures.

-This is a record of my 100 Days of Code.
-The following links are for projects I worked on during the challenge.
-This is best opportunity practice prjects from the gauge of HTML, CSS, JavaScript, Express with Node.js, API's, JSON, MongoDB frameworks and many more
+This document serves as a record of my progress in JavaScript Algorithms and Data Structures, tracking the challenges and projects I have worked on.
+It includes a structured list of algorithms, problem-solving techniques, and best practice implementations aimed at strengthening my understanding of JavaScript.
+Through these hands-on projects, I am improving my ability to write efficient, optimized code while reinforcing fundamental concepts such as data manipulation, control structures, and algorithmic problem-solving.
+This log not only documents my journey but also serves as a reference for refining my skills and applying best practices in real-world scenarios.

 ## Projects